SAFE SURGERY AND HEALTH FOR ALL

 An Essential Part of Primary Health Care

-The Global Conference on Primary Health Care in Astana, Kazakhstan has drawn to a close.
-The conference was marked by the 2018 Declaration of Astana, a reaffirmation of the principles of the historic Alma-Ata and the 2030 Sustainable Development Agenda.
+The Global Conference on Primary Health Care in Astana, Kazakhstan, in October, 2018, was marked by the 2018 Declaration of Astana, a reaffirmation of the principles of the historic 1978 Declaration of Alma-Ata and the UN’s 2030 Sustainable Development Agenda.

-The Declaration commits to: 1) Make bold political choices for health across all sectors; 2) Build sustainable primary health care; 3) Empower individuals & communities; 4) Align stakeholder support to national policies, strategies & plans.
+The Declaration commits the world to: 1) Make bold political choices for health across all sectors; 2) Build sustainable primary health care; 3) Empower individuals & communities; and 4) Align stakeholder support to national policies, strategies & plans.

 G4 Alliance Statement on the Declaration of Astana